CRM for PR: 20+ PR tools to help manage your media relations

 It’s also a solid tool to manage social accounts in teams.
 You can’t be active on social the whole day, at some point you’ll need to get some stuff done.
 Buffer allows you to manage your time and schedule your posts.

-The mother of all analytic solutions does tons of stuff, but if we need to pick one thing we would pick “Referral Traffic”.
+The mother of all analytics solutions does tons of stuff, but if we need to pick one thing we would pick “Referral Traffic”.
 It shows you where the people looking at your news release are coming from.

 Analytics like Google Analytics are about visits, pageviews and time on site.
 Mixpanel has a different approach.